tooxie/shiva-server/README.rst

 `Prerequisites`_) and include it in your ``local.py`` config file.

 The ``--nometadata`` option saves dummy tracks with only path information, ignoring the file's metadata.
-This means that album and artists will not be saved.
+This means that albums and artists will not be saved, but indexing will be as fast as it gets.

 If both flags are set, ``--nometadata`` will take precedence and ``--lastfm`` will be ignored.